Appalachian Joy Alliance

 2. Make good memories

 Who we are to ourselves and who we are to each other “lives” mostly in memory.
-We create occasions for people to make good memories together, building bonds of friendship, belonging, trust and safety.
+We create occasions for people to make good memories together, building bonds of friendship, belonging and trust and, in so doing, creating safety.

 3. Active expression > passive consumption